ghostnear/remu/readme.md

+# remu

-# Yet another Rust emulator.
+Yet another emulator written in Rust.

-Started this as a way to learn Rust, and it's proving to be quite a fun venture.
+Started this as a way to learn the language, and it's proving to be quite a fun venture.

 ## Platform-specific info: